Tailor-made Luxury Holidays

 Botswana shares her borders with Namibia, South Africa and Zimbabwe.
-There are numerous land routes into the country with many visitors driving up from South Africa to the northern wildlife areas.
-With the proximity to Victoria Falls in the north east, the Zambian and Zimbabwean borders are also key entry points from which to start a luxury Botswana travel experience.
-Many international visitors arrive by air, with direct flights form Cape Town and Johannesburg.
-Maun is the real gateway to the Okavango and as such the key entry point, many visitors headed for Chobe also arrive into Kasane and a few use Francistown as the point from which to approach Nxai Pan, the Makgadikgadi and Central Kalahari.
+There are numerous land routes into the country and many visitors choose to drive up from South Africa.
+With the proximity to Victoria Falls in the north east, the Zambian and Zimbabwean borders have also become key entry points.
+Many international visitors arrive by air, with direct flights from Cape Town and Johannesburg.
 The majority of luxury Botswana safari lodges are located in remote and hard to access areas making the use of light aircraft a key and often necessary component of a Botswana safari package.

 How to Explore Botswana

 These itineraries cover routes and places that are particularly popular with our guests and are designed to inspire.
 Every single trip we create is tailor-made and highly personalised to meet your specific requirements.

 - Experience South Africa with some of the best guides in Africa, whilst enjoying incredible wildlife, diverse activities & spectacular scenery.